 - You can also opt for river cruises, speedboat tours and dinner cruises, which all provide commentary on board too.

-One should never miss an opportunity to travel to London in its iconic ”Black” taxis.
-While it could be fairly more expensive than other transportation services, it is very convenient to travel around the city.
+Out of all the London public transport options one should never miss an opportunity to travel to London in its iconic ”Black” taxis.
+While it could be fairly more expensive than other transport options in London, it is very convenient to travel around the city.
 The oyster cards or any other such services don’t work in taxis.

 - You can avail the Black cabs when the yellow ‘TAXI’ sign is on.